jankotek/JDBM3/README.md

 Performance is side effect of author's obsession with minimal overhead.
 JDBM runs great even on systems with limited memory or poor Garbage Collector (Android).
-Data are read directly using direct mapped buffers without any copying.
+Data are read directly without copying using mapped memory buffers.
 Most logic is implemented using primitive numbers and arrays.
 JDBM hardly ever creates new object instances for its internal use.
 It also uses advanced techniques to minimise consumed disk space.